CIHR Project Grant

 - Removal of Weighted Scores: Reviewers will now provide one score that reflects all three evaluation criteria: (1) significance and impact of the research, (2) approaches and methods, and (3) expertise, experience, and resources.

 - Sex and Gender Based Analysis (SGBA): In addition to identifying whether SGBA is a strength, a weakness or not applicable to the proposal, reviewers will now be explicitly required to include their assessment of whether SGBA is appropriate for the research being proposed.
 If so, the overall application score and written evaluation will reflect if SGBA has been suitably addressed in the research proposed.

-- Entry of Foundation grant-holders: This is the first competition where non-ECR Foundation grant-holders will be eligible to apply to the Project grant program.
+- Entry of Foundation grant-holders: Spring 2021 was the first competition where non-ECR Foundation grant-holders were eligible to apply to the Project grant program.
 CIHR will be investing the funding previously allocated for the Foundation grant program as it becomes available directly into the Project grant program.

 - Indigenous health research: CIHR has updated the eligibility criteria for the Project grant competition.
 Starting with the Fall 2020 competition, individuals affiliated with Indigenous nongovernmental organizations in Canada with a research or knowledge translation mandate are now eligible to apply to the Project grant competition as Nominated Principal Applicants.